ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 ## Before you begin
 {: #devsecops-tutorial-prereqs}

+To set up the prerequisites for your toolchains, follow these steps:

 1. Set up an [{{site.data.keyword.cloud_notm}} account](https://{DomainName}/registration){: external}.
 Depending on your {{site.data.keyword.cloud_notm}} account type, access to certain resources might be limited.
 Depending on your account plan limits, certain capabilities that are required by some DevSecOps toolchains might not be available.
 For more information, see [Setting up your {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-account-getting-started) and [Upgrading your account](/docs/account?topic=account-upgrading-account).
 1. Preconfigure your vault providers and integrations for [Managing {{site.data.keyword.cloud_notm}} secrets](/docs/secrets-manager?topic=secrets-manager-manage-secrets-ibm-cloud).
 1. Create a [Kubernetes cluster](/kubernetes/catalog/cluster/create){: external}.
 Be sure to select the **Free** pricing plan.
 The cluster might take some time to provision.
 As the cluster is created, it progresses through these stages: Deploying, Pending, and Ready.
 [Learn more.](/docs/containers?topic=containers-clusters).